Air shipping, quick to arrive, expensive to ride.

-From my experience, shipping loose cartons cost less than shipping the palletized load.
-It makes sense if you think about it.
-Loose cartons give airlines more flexibility to stage your cartons within their cargo space.
+From my experience, shipping loose cartons cost less than shipping a palletized load.
+This makes sense if you think about it – loose cartons give airlines more flexibility to stage your shipment within the constraints of their cargo space.
 They can fill smaller gaps rather than carve out one large area.

-In addition to the air shipping cost difference, you might have to pay your supplier for the cost of the pallet.
-Pallet cost ranges between $10-$30 depending on the type of the pallet your supplier uses.
+Finally, you might have to pay your supplier for the cost of the pallet.
+Pallet cost ranges from $10-$30, depending on the type of the pallet your supplier uses.

-To save money on air shipping, you cannot go with only one quote.
-You need three quotes to know where you can save money.
+To save on air shipping, you cannot rely on only one quote.
+3 quotes will give you an idea of where you can save money.

 - The first quote – get it from your supplier.
 Ask your Chinese supplier to give you an air freight quote.
 Your supplier knows their freight forwarder.
-Just like what you are doing, your supplier has compared freight forwarders’ costs.
-You need to ask your supplier to get this quote for you.
+Just like what you are doing, your supplier has compared freight forwarders’ costs

-- The second quote – get it from the express carriers, such as FedEx, DHL, UPS.
-Why express carriers?
-When your shipment weight is less than 200kg, express carriers’ all-inclusive, to-door quote could be very competitive comparing to the freight forwarders’ quotes.
+- The second quote – get it from the express carriers, like FedEx, DHL, or UPS.
+Why use express carriers?
+When your shipment weighs less than 200kg, an express carrier’s all-inclusive, to-your-door quote can be very competitive, compared to a freight forwarder’s quote.

 - The third quote – get it from your own freight forwarder.
-If you don’t have a forwarder yet, research online or get recommendations from the group or people you know (click here to learn more on how to find the best freight forwarder).
+If you don’t have a forwarder yet, you can research online or ask for recommendations from your peers (click here to learn more about finding the best freight forwarder).

-Bottom line, you need three quotes to compare.
-Only with 3 quotes on hand you can find out where you can save money.
+Bottom line, you want three very different quotes to compare.
+Only with these kinds of quotes on hand can you find out where you’ll save money.

 Tip #3: Ask

-Can the freight forward try a different airline?
+Can the freight forwarder try a different airline?
 Can they try a different flight schedule?
-Sometimes, a day or two delay could save you a few hundred dollars.
+Sometimes, a delay of just a day or two can save a few hundred dollars.

-Your freight forwarder can shop through different airlines for your air shipment, too, but they won’t do this unless you ASK.
+Your freight forwarder can shop different airlines for your air shipment, too, but they won’t do this unless you ASK.

 Tip #4: Timing

-We all know that during the holiday season, such as Christmas or New Year, airline ticket price is much higher than the regular season price.
+We all know that during holiday seasons such as Christmas or Chinese New Year, airline ticket prices go much higher than regular season prices.

-When arranging air shipping, be aware of the holidays you are running into.
-Holidays are not just limited to the USA holidays; the supplier’s holidays need to be taken into consideration too.
+When arranging air shipping, be aware of the holidays you’re running into – and not just the US holidays; your supplier’s holidays need to be taken into consideration as well.

-If your supplier is in China, you know they have many holidays, Chinese New Year, Chinese Mid-Autumn festivals…if you ship during these holidays, your air shipping rate is going to be high.
+If your supplier is in China, you know they have many holidays – Chinese New Year, Chinese Mid-Autumn festivals, and so forth.
+If you ship during these holidays, your air shipping rate is going to run high.

-If you can wait for a few days, try to get a quote to air after the holiday.
+If you can wait a few days, consider getting a quote to air after the holiday.
 It may save you a couple of hundred dollars.

 Tip #5: Quantity

-We often get shocked to see how much money it costs to air ship such a small box of products.
+We’re often shocked to find out how much money it costs to air ship even a small box of products, but don’t panic.

-You need to balance the total air shipping quantity and total air shipping costs to find a quantity that makes most sense for your margin.
+In this way, you can balance your total air shipping quantity and your total air shipping costs, deriving a shipping quantity that makes the most sense for your margins.

 Bonus Tip: Damage Prevention

-This is especially critical if you’re sending the air shipment directly to Amazon warehouse, in which case, you don’t even get to receive and inspect your products.
+This is especially critical if you’re sending the air shipment directly to the Amazon warehouse, in which case, you don’t even have an opportunity to receive and inspect your own products.

-Your customers will be one who is telling you that their product is damaged, and you don’t want your customers to act as your quality assurance department.
+Your customers will be ones telling you that their product is damaged, and you don’t want your customers to act as your quality assurance department.

-When choosing air shipping, don’t forget to ask your supplier, double and triple protection on your product packaging.
-A little extra cushion material and shrink wrap could save you a lot of money.
+When choosing air shipping, it’s always wise to instruct your supplier to double and triple the protection on your product packaging.
+A little extra cushion and shrink wrap can save you a lot of money – and even brand damage.